antonioortegajr/docs-idx-first-draft/README.md

 # Dev docs First Draft

-This is a draft of docs for developers suing the IDX Broker platform.
+This is a draft of docs for developers using the IDX Broker platform.

 This uses the following:
 - grav platform